T. E. Hulme: First World War

 Hulme volunteered as an artilleryman in 1914 and served with the Honourable Artillery Company and later the Royal Marine Artillery in France and Belgium.
 He kept up his writing for The New Age.
 Notable publications during this period for that magazine were "War Notes", written under the pen name "North Staffs", and "A Notebook", which contains some of his most organised critical writing.
+Hulme was commissioned as an officer in June 1915 and eventually became a lieutenant in the Royal Marines.
 He was wounded in 1916.

+Death

 Back at the front in 1917, he was killed by a shell at Oostduinkerke near Nieuwpoort, in West Flanders.

-[...]
+According to Robert Ferguson:

 On 28 September 1917, four days after his thirty-fourth birthday, Hulme suffered a direct hit from a large shell which literally blew him to pieces.
 Apparently absorbed in some thought of his own he had failed to hear it coming and remained standing while those around threw themselves flat on the ground.
-What was left of him was buried in the Military Cemetery at Koksijde, West-Vlaanderen, in Belgium where—no doubt for want of space—he is described simply as 'One of the War poets'."
+What was left of him was buried in the Military Cemetery at Koksijde, West-Vlaanderen, in Belgium where—no doubt for want of space—he is described simply as 'One of the War poets'.